neptuneio/chef-neptune-agent/README.md

     default['nagent']['user_name'] = "neptune"
     default['nagent']['assigned_hostname'] = nil
     default['nagent']['require_sudo'] = "false"
+    default['nagent']['github_api_key'] = nil

 1. Change the username if you want to run agent as a different user
 2. Add an assigned hostname to over-ride default hostname of the host
+3. If you are using runbooks from private Github repo, set the read-only Github API key here.

 Alternatively, if your chef version supports custom JSON, you can use the following
 ```json